All Products

 • Use DNS caching:

-• If you cannot use NodeLocal DNSCache, you can use the built-in Name Service Cache Daemon (NSCD) in containers.
+• If you cannot use NodeLocal DNSCache, you can use the Name Service Cache Daemon (NSCD) to cache DNS resolution results in a container.
 For more information about how to use NSCD, see Use NSCD in Kubernetes clusters.

 • musl libc processes A and AAAA queries that use the same socket in parallel.
 This causes packet loss on the conntrack port in earlier kernel versions.

-For more information, see musl libc.
+For more information about the preceding issues, see musl libc.

 Reduce the adverse effect of occasional DNS resolution timeouts caused by IPVS defects